Black hole discoveries win 2020 Nobel Prize in Physics | Entertainment

 Black hole discoveries win 2020 Nobel Prize in Physics

-Britain's Roger Penrose, Reinhard Genzel of Germany and American Andrea Ghez won the 2020 Nobel Prize in Physics on Tuesday for their discoveries about one of the most exotic phenomena in the universe, the black hole.
+Three scientists who unravelled some of the deep mysteries of black holes, the awe-inspiring pockets of the universe where space and time cease to exist, have won the 2020 Nobel Prize in Physics.

-Penrose, professor at the University of Oxford, won half the prize of 10 million Swedish crowns ($1.1 million) for his work using mathematics to prove that black holes are a direct consequence of Albert Einstein's general theory of relativity.
-"It was an extreme honour and great pleasure to hear the news this morning in a slightly unusual way - I had to get out of my shower to hear it," Penrose, 89, told reporters.
+Britain's Roger Penrose, professor at the University of Oxford, won half the prize of 10 million Swedish crowns ($1.1 million) for his proof that black holes are a direct consequence of Albert Einstein's general theory of relativity.
+"It was an extreme honour and great pleasure to hear the news this morning in a slightly unusual way - I had to get out of my shower to hear it," Penrose told reporters from his home in Oxford on Tuesday.

-Asked about the moment of discovery, Ghez said: "The first thing is doubt.
+Asked about the moment of discovery, Ghez said: "The first thing is doubt."
 "You have to prove to yourself that what you are really seeing is what you think you are seeing.
-So, both doubt and excitement," the 55-year-old astronomer said in a call with the committee after receiving the award.
+So, both doubt and excitement," the 55-year-old American said in a call with the committee after receiving the award.

 'AWE-INSPIRING' MYSTERY Subsequent efforts to find a black hole focused on the clouds of dust in a region of the Milky Way called Sagittarius A*.
 Using the world's largest telescopes to observe how stars orbited, separate teams led by Genzel and Ghez concluded that around 4 million solar masses are packed into a region the size of our solar system.

 "Penrose, Genzel and Ghez together showed us that black holes are awe-inspiring, mathematically sublime, and actually exist," said Tom McLeish, professor of natural philosophy at Britain's University of York.
-Physics is the second of this year's crop of Nobels to be awarded, after three scientists won the medicine prize for their discovery of Hepatitis C on Monday.
+Physics is the second of this year's crop of Nobels to be awarded, after three scientists won the medicine prize on Monday for their discovery of Hepatitis C.

 The Nobel prizes were created in the will of Swedish dynamite inventor and businessman Alfred Nobel and have been awarded since 1901.
 This year's awards are taking place under the long shadow of the COVID-19 pandemic that has curtailed much of the usual festivities surrounding the prizes. ($1 = 8.9108 Swedish crowns)